-From two acclaimed experts in the genre, a brand-new volume of supernatural stories showcasing the forgotten female horror writers from 1852–1923.
+From two acclaimed experts in the genre, a new series of supernatural stories showcasing forgotten female horror writers.

 "...an absolute must-own for those interested in the women who helped shape the horror genre...Weird Women ultimately works because of the stories and authors Klinger and Morton chose.
 They present a cross-section of the women who published during the time period, focusing on tales that are not only well-written but are also genuinely creepy.
 They also provide a brief bio for each author so that you can learn more about the incredible women in this collection...I cannot recommend it enough if you are a fan of tales of the strange and unusual."